sodascience/osmenrich/paper/paper.md

 The package leverages publicly available servers to enable basic data enrichment without the need of setting up any local instance of these servers.
 However, for large data enrichment tasks and for tasks involving the computation of distances (or durations) between objects using specific profiles, the setup of one or more of these servers is required.

-We created a [GitHub repository](https://github.com/sodascience/osmenrich_docker) hosting the instruction and the `docker_compose.yml` files needed to setup these servers.
+We created a [GitHub repository](https://github.com/sodascience/osmenrich_docker) hosting the instruction and the `docker_compose.yml` files needed to set up these servers.
 To facilitate the routing of users to the right setup for their need, we provide three use cases and their respective recommended setup.

-Once the desired server(s) is setup, the user can set the parameter `measure` to specify which profile to use to compute distances (or durations) between the objects.
+Once the desired server(s) is set up, the user can set the parameter `measure` to specify which profile to use to compute distances (or durations) between the objects.
 Depending on the routing servers available, the `osmenrich` package can retrieve metrics computed on three different types of profile (`car`, `bike` or `foot`).

 ```R
 # If available, specify the address of local OSRM instance or balancer